Eribakova/CS5010/README.md

 * We recalculated the duration of the trip and made sure it is correctly reflected in our dataset.
 * We used assert statements to make sure the groupby split-apply-combine result was as intended.

+#Figure 9.
+Example of testing with Assert statements
 ![image](https://user-images.githubusercontent.com/70774260/117549451-755a2100-b008-11eb-8d02-80fb248964ce.png)